 Rubric design for higher-level competency assessments requires that each criterion describes a cognitive process, not a content presence.
 "The response demonstrates accurate understanding of feedback loops" evaluates content presence.
 "The response correctly identifies which feedback loops are causal drivers of the pattern described in the case, and explains why" evaluates reasoning.
 The second criterion is harder to score because it requires the rater to evaluate the quality of an argument, not the presence of a term.
 It is also the criterion that produces information about what the learner can actually do.

 Rater calibration is essential for rubrics evaluating reasoning rather than recall.
 Without calibration, two raters applying the same rubric to the same response will frequently assign different scores — not because the rubric is flawed, but because evaluating argument quality requires judgment, and judgment requires a shared standard.
 Calibration sessions in which raters score the same set of anchor responses and discuss their reasoning until they reach agreement produce the shared standard that makes the rubric functional.
+The disagreements surfaced in calibration are not noise to be eliminated; they are the most useful artifact the process produces, because each disagreement marks a place where the rubric language was ambiguous and the criterion needs to be rewritten before it can be trusted.

 The Institutional Default and Why It Persists